Command Line Usage

 -708: Print debug information from the (currently

-in development and useless) EIA-708 (DTV) decoder.
+in development) EIA-708 (DTV) decoder.

 -goppts: Enable lots of time stamp output.